models

 model_2port(p1: Name, p2: Name) -> SDictModel

-Generate a general 2-port model factory with custom port names.
+Generate a general 2-port model with 100% transmission.

 Parameters: